lievenhey/bitbake-completion/README.md

-bitbake-bash-completion
+bitbake-completion
 =======================

-Bitbake bash completion script
+Bitbake bash completion script compatible with version 1.39.0, and with Yocto 2.5 (sumo) release.

 How to use it?
 ==============

-Just copy the "bitbake" file to /etc/bash_completion.d:
+Just copy the "bitbake_completion" file to /etc/bash_completion.d:

-# cp bitbake /etc/bash_completion.d/
+# cp bitbake_completion /etc/bash_completion.d/

+Or source file

+# source bitbake_completion

 How does it work?